engraving-challenges/main/2-editing-workflow.md

 #### Tweak to Publication Quality

-Now make your score as beautiful as you can.
-You're allowed to use *any* tools your program offers, including third-party plugins, self-written functions or established libraries - as long as you document it.
+Now make your score as beautiful as you can (you're allowed to use *any* tools your program offers, including third-party plugins, self-written functions or libraries - as long as you document it).

 #### Proof-reading